The Disturbing disappearance of Jessie Albertine Hoover from the Appalachian Trail

 Jessie hoover 100 mile wilderness disappearance

-Jessie Albertine Hoover, Disappeared May 20, 1983, 100-mile wilderness, south of Baxter State Park, Appalachian Trail, Maine
+Jessie Albertine Hoover, Disappeared May 20, 1983, 100-Mile Wilderness, south of Baxter State Park, Appalachian Trail, Maine.

-Nearly two months later in July 1983, Jessie was reported missing and was never found.
+Nearly two months later, in July 1983, Jessie was reported missing and was never found.
 She was reportedly ill-prepared for the journey on the trail from Mount Katahdin in Maine.
 Nearly four decades on, no clues have turned up.

 Who was Jessie Hoover?

 Jessie was 54 and lived in White Settlement, Texas.
 On November 5, 1982, Jessie Hoover's husband, Eugene, was killed when he was hit by a car.
-The loss of her husband after 35 years of marriage was tough for her and soon after she began to talk about hiking the Appalachian Trail, from Maine to Georgia.
-Years before she had seen an article in the National Geographic Magazine about the famous trek.
+The loss of her husband after 35 years of marriage was tough for her, and soon after, she began to talk about hiking the Appalachian Trail from Maine to Georgia.
+Years before, she had seen an article in the National Geographic Magazine about the famous trek.

-Although her family was worried about her plans she was adamant that the Trail was fine for a woman of her age.
+Although her family was worried about her plans, she was adamant that the Trail was fine for a woman her age.
 She created a detailed itinerary of when she would arrive at major stops along the trail to pick up supplies and wire for money.
 She even made plans with her doctor to get refills of her epilepsy medication.

 Information on the Appalachian Trail